 Besides managing the flow of money from donors to committees, ActBlue offers a rich framework for allowing individuals and group to organize committees and track their contributions.
-Users may create fundraising pages listing one or more candidates; these pages allow donors to contribute to many candidates in a single action.
-Pages themselves can be organized into partnerships, allowing a larger organization to manage a community of fundraisers.
+Users may create contribution forms listing one or more candidates; these pages allow donors to contribute to many candidates in a single action.
 And individual donors can use a tell-a-friend tool to solicit contributions from their own circles.

 This document describes the ActBlue API, which provides programmatic access to much of ActBlue's data.
 It includes an introduction to the our data model, XML specifications, and programming notes covering security and access control.

 If you are using the API, we encourage you to join the ActBlue API Developers google group.